 Shaking & Agitation

-In carpeted home environments, it’s may be possible to force the development of some naked pupae.
-Beater-bar vacuum cleaners cause vigorous agitation to carpet fibers, and make be sufficient in causing flea larvae to abandon their cocoons and develop as naked pupae.
+In carpeted home environments, it may be possible to force naked pupae to develop by vacuuming.
+Beater-bar vacuum cleaners cause vigorous agitation to carpet fibers, which could cause flea larvae to abandon their cocoons.

 Spinning a Second Cocoon

 After abandoning their cocoons, 49.1% of larvae will spin a second cocoon, 42.9% develop as naked pupae, and 8.0% die.
-Larvae forced to construct a second cocoon will develop into lighter pupae and adults.
-And they’ll emerge significantly sooner than those that only spun a single cocoon, most likely as a result of their depleted energy reserves.
-Similarly, undernourished larvae may produce weaker cocoon structures
+Larvae forced to construct a second cocoon become lighter pupae and adults.
+And they’ll emerge significantly sooner than those that only spun a single cocoon, most likely as a result of depleted energy reserves.
+Similar results occur when larvae are undernourished.